maunium/mau.fi/blog/posts/2024-07-xx-megabridge-twilio.md

 explicit assertions become very useful, as there's nothing else ensuring the correct functions are implemented.

-### `Connect` and `Disconnect`
+### `Connect`
-For most networks which use persistent connections, this is where you'd set up the connection and disconnect it.
+For most networks which use persistent connections, this is where you'd set up the connection.
 Twilio doesn't use a persistent connection, so technically we don't need to do anything here.
 However, we should still check access token validity here.

 ```go
 func (tc *TwilioClient) Connect(ctx context.Context) error {